SANKHA1/3D-Motion-Capture-using-OpenCV-and-Unity/README.md

 1. Install all the dependencies from requirements.txt
 2. Keep a video ready and place it in the same folder as MotionCap.py
 3. Run MotionCap.py
-4. '3D motion detection video.mp4' is the ouput video
+4. '3D motion detection video.mp4' is the ouput video.

 The output video looks like this:-